 Double Fan Head Hose Stream Test - uses two fan head sprayers at specified distances from the target for application at specified pressure levels according to such standards as the ASTM E2128 Standard.

 Static Sill / Threshold Test - involves placing a malleable "dam" around a specific area to be tested - alarm sensor/sill penetrations, window or door frame junctures, as well as threshold penetrations.
-The test dam may be constructed using plumber's putty, plexiglass, or an adhesive tape/membrane configuration.
-The dam is then filled to a specified, marked level and the level is noted at timed intervals to determine water leakage through the test area according to such standards as the AAMA 511 Standard.
+The test dam may be constructed using a plumber's putty, plexiglass, or an adhesive tape/membrane configuration.
+The dam is then filled to a specified, marked level, and the level is noted at timed intervals to determine water leakage through the test area according to such standards as the AAMA 511 Standard.

 Shower Pan Test - consists of damming the shower drain followed by an independent introduction of water into the shower to test the shower pan assembly for water leakage according to such standards as the UPC 412.8.1 Standard.